Sharang121/DuckieTV/README.md

-DuckieTV as a Standalone Binary, and as an extension for Chromium based Browsers
+DuckieTV as a Standalone Binary
 ==============================================

 DuckieTV is an application that takes care of TV-Show addicts by providing a personalized TV-Show calendar.
 DuckieTV ensures the information is always up to date and provides an integrated blocking resistant torrent search so that the download can be as easy as possible.